Nynuphar/IDEAL-doc/docs/source/import.rst

       * our data has a different date format: dd.mm.YYYY (or %d.%m.%Y) - this needs to be updated: just add the “Date format” and “Datetime format”
    * "Gender representation": IDEAL representation of Female is defined by "**F**", Male by "**M**" and "**Other**" to "**O**".
       * in our study, the gender is also set to "**F**" and "**M**" - this does not need to be updated.
-   * "Boolean representation": here IDEAL expects the value True/False, while the source default is set to Ja/Nein/Unknown,
+   * "Boolean representation": here IDEAL expects the value True/False
       * in our study, the boolean values for **enrolled** are also described as True/False - this does not need to be updated
    * "Column mapping": here we need to match the names of our columns to the IDEAL representation.
 Here the default source columns need to be updated to match the names of our columns, as they are currently set to the same as the IDEAL representation:
       * study_patient_id